kremalicious/blog/_src/_posts/2008-06-19-ubuntu-as-mac-file-server-and-time-machine-volume.md

 ![Source Code Repositories](/media/ubuntuserver1.png)

-**Update 09/28/2008:** Alessandro has built [a nice .deb package for i386 machines](http://dl.getdropbox.com/u/187424/netatalk_2.0.3-brando0_i386.deb).
+Alessandro has built [a nice .deb package for i386 machines](http://dl.getdropbox.com/u/187424/netatalk_2.0.3-brando0_i386.deb).
 Although written in italian you can follow the necessary code snippets for installing this package [in his blog post.](http://gpz500.wordpress.com/2008/09/27/lairone-al-servizio-del-leopardo/) If the install package works for you just skip the following self compiling process and head over to the [Configure Netatalk section.](http://www.kremalicious.com/2008/06/ubuntu-as-mac-file-server-and-time-machine-volume/#netatalk2)

 Now fire up your Terminal under Applications > Accessories and execute the following lines (separately).
 You have to type Y for yes when Terminal asks you if it should continue: